tjohann/ambient_tracking_with_raspi/README.md

 Requirement
 -----------

-The only yet known software requirements are git (to clone/update runtimedir), rsync (to sync content below workdir and srcdir) and wget (to download the image tarballs from sourceforge).
+The only software requirements are git (to clone/update runtimedir), rsync (to sync content below workdir and srcdir) and wget (to download the image tarballs from sourceforge).
+To build the applications you also need i2c-tools, i2c-tools-devel and sqlite.

 To use the my scripts, you need to source the pi-env_env file, wich sets some shell values: